microsoft/WhatTheHack/051-MicrosoftPurview/Coach/README.md

 Welcome to the coach's guide for the Data Governance with Microsoft Purview What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

-This hack includes an optional lecture presentation that features short presentations to introduce key topics associated with each challenge.
-It is recommended that the host present each short presentation before attendees kick off that challenge.

 NOTE: If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)

 ## Coach's Guides